mvp4g/mvp4g2-examples/README.md

 To run the examples:

 * clone [mvp4g2](https://github.com/mvp4g/mvp4g2) and install it (mvn install).
-* clone mvp4g2-examples and run mvn gwt:devmode
+* clone mvp4g2-examples and run mvn gwt:devmode to start one ogf the examples

 Please, keep in mind, mvp4g2 ist a client framework, so all server calls are simulated on the client side and are mocked in this examples.